prashantsingh2408/prashantsingh2408/README.md

 - ⚡ Fun fact: ...
 -->
 I enjoy creating technologies and love open source projects.
 Its amazing to invente new technolgy on github with lot of tech enthusiasts.
-🔭 Currently I am working on responsite web development in #devsbuddies organization.
+🔭 Currently I am working on responsive web development.